Your cybersecurity fortress is a mirage, and the worst part? The threat is already within your walls.

 Moreover, according to the IBM Report[1], it took an average of 194 days to identify a data breach globally in 2024.
 This delay highlights the limitations of relying only on perimeter defenses.

 Zero trust continuously verifies every user, device, and application.
-Now, businesses have shifted to more flexible, decentralized environments.
-As a result, zero trust is becoming the go-to solution for securing sensitive data and resources.
+As businesses shift to more flexible, decentralized environments, understanding the differences between zero trust and traditional security models becomes critical.
+This makes zero trust the go-to solution for securing sensitive data and resources.

 - Assumes anything inside the network is trustworthy.